0ero1ne/bandit/README.md

 bandit12@bandit:/tmp/bandit12$
 ```

-If just want to skip the tedious process here's the whole list of commands in order.
+If you just want to skip the tedious process here's the whole list of commands in order.

 ```
 mkdir /tmp/bandit12